ggwpez/3dpicko/README.md

 ## Usage
 Go to the installation directory ~/3dpicko-installation and execute ```./start.sh```.
 You can now navigate to 127.0.0.1:8080 in you'r browser to access the GUI :tada:.

+## Updating
+_If_ everything works correctly, a click to the <i>Update</i> button in the Admin GUI should be enought.
+On the next cold-restart it should use the new version.
+(Dont try the <i>Restart</i> button in the GUI, it does a warm-restart).